OPALX-project/Manual/README.md

 asciidoc2pdf home.asciidoc
 ```

-## Guidlines
+## Guidelines

-To get good results for PDF ouput, you should follow some simple rules.
+To get good results for PDF output, you should follow some simple rules.

 ### Chapters and section